Himanshu1729-Cosmo/Himanshu1729-Cosmo.github.io/simplemc-postprocessing.md

 ![Figure](/assets/img/simpleMC_10.png){: .mx-auto.d-block }

-### 3. Adding New .ini file `SimpleMC`
+### 1. Adding New .ini file `SimpleMC`

 Now, I will explain how we can add a `.ini` file where you will define where the chains will be stored, the choice of the model, the choice of datasets, and the sampler settings.
 Below, you will find an example.
+You need to create your `.ini` file in the `SimpleMC` directory, let us say with the name `jbp.ini`.

 ![Figure](/assets/img/simpleMC_11.png){: .mx-auto.d-block }

-Find below the corresponding `.ini` file.
+Find below the corresponding `jbp.ini` file.

 ```ini
 [custom]